How to Win at Roulette

 Paroli Strategy

-The Paroli roulette strategy is a positive progression betting sequence that is the same thing as a three-step reverse Martingale.
+The Paroli roulette strategy is a positive progression betting sequence that is equivalent to a three-step reverse Martingale.
 Each sequence begins with an even-money bet that you double if you win.
 If that second bet also wins, you double it again.
 And if the last bet in the sequence wins, you collect your profit and start a new sequence.
 Winning all three bets in the sequence earns you a seven-unit profit.

 For example, if you start with a $1 bet on red and win, your second bet will be for $2, and if that wins, you third bet will be for $4.
 If you lose at any point in the sequence, you start over again with a one-unit bet.